jacobemery/ansible_tutorial/README.md

 ## Summary
 * First, we'll install Ansible.
 * Normally, we would then configure a remote server to host your website.
 This tutorial will use a local Docker container to simulate a remote server.
-* Next, walk through the creation of some very minimal Ansible content.
+* Next, walk through the creation of some very basic Ansible content.
-* Then, Run Ansible and debug any problems.
+* Then, run Ansible and debug any problems.
 * Visit your new website.
 * Optionally, try some more advanced Ansible configurations.
 * Finally, clean-up.